culturing/poems/DESIGN.md

 text, so that padding is width the reader can actually reach.
 The rule is the exception: its measure is the screen, not the poem.

+An epigraph is the exception to the exception.
+It is prose, not verse, so its line breaks are the browser's and nothing is lost by moving them: on a phone it wraps to the screen rather than joining the sideways scroll, where a long quotation would otherwise be one line the reader has to drag through.
+The figure's default indents come off so the wrapped measure is the full screen, and the cap is `100vw` less the body's padding rather than a percentage, because the percentage would resolve against the scroll container, which is as wide as the poem's longest line and not as wide as the screen.

 No scrollbar on the poem either.
 A horizontal bar under a poem is a control on a page that has none, it would sit against the licence band, and the fade already says the same thing more quietly.